 Kepes goes on to talk about his experience of using public wi-fi.
-He says he uses it a lot and has never run into trouble.
+He says he uses it a lot and never runs into trouble.

 You, I and Kepes might be sensible.
-You cannot assume everyone using an enterprise computing app on a mobile device will be as careful or as savvy.
+You can’t assume everyone using an enterprise computing app on a mobile device will be as careful or as savvy.

-No amount of training or awareness programmes will change that.
+No amount of training or awareness programmes changes that.

 Organisations are at risk from careless use of public wi-fi.
 As Kepes points out the level of risk might not be high.

 There is a simple way to deal with the risk.
-Build VPN functionality into every heavy-duty mobile enterprise app so that users have a secure, encrypted end-to-end link from their mobile device to the server handling their data.
+Build VPN functionality into every heavy-duty mobile enterprise app.
+That way that users have a secure, encrypted end-to-end link from their mobile device to the server handling their data.

 VPNs are not expensive, they are not hard to build.
 They don’t impose much of a performance overhead.

 Enterprise software companies can absorb the cost, a few cents per month, into their pricing model.
-It would make sense for them to guarantee the security with an insurance policy against data being hijacked between a mobile device and the server.
+It makes sense to guarantee security with an insurance policy against data being hijacked between a mobile device and the server.

-Kepes’ main point, is that spreading fear, uncertainty and doubt undermines cloud computing, which, in general, is far more secure than old school computing models.
-You might not expect cloud infrastructure vendors to address mobile access risks, but it should be a top priority for an enterprise SaaS business.
+Kepes’ point, is spreading fear, uncertainty and doubt undermines cloud computing.
+In general, cloud is more secure than older computing models.
+You might not expect cloud infrastructure vendors to address mobile access risks; it should be a priority for an enterprise SaaS business.